grafana/pyroscope/docs/sources/configure-client/grafana-alloy/receive_profiles.md

 - Separation of infrastructure concerns (auth, routing) from application code
 - Centralized management of authentication and metadata enrichment

+For more information about this component, refer to the [pyroscope.receive_http component](https://grafana.com/docs/alloy/<ALLOY_VERSION>/reference/components/pyroscope/pyroscope.receive_http/) documentation.

 To set up profile receiving, you need to:
 1. Configure Alloy components
 2. Configure your application's SDK